hpe-storage/python-hpedockerplugin/README_orig.md

-## HPE Docker Volume Plugin for HPE 3PAR StoreServ
+## HPE Docker Volume Plugin

-HPE Docker Volume Plugin is an open source project that provides persistent storage and features for your containerized applications using HPE 3PAR StoreServ Storage arrays.
+The HPE Docker Volume Plugin is open source software that provides persistent block storage for containerized applications using HPE 3PAR StoreServ Storage.

-The HPE Docker Volume Plugin supports popular container platforms like Docker, Kubernetes, OpenShift and soon SuSE CaaS/CAP (coming in v3.0)

 ## HPE Docker Volume Plugin Overview
 The following diagram illustrates the HPE Docker Volume Plugin configured on multiple hosts in a Docker cluster.
 The plugin is a part of Docker Engine Managed Plugin System.
 See the [quick start instructions](/quick-start/README.md) for details on how to install the plugin.